2sic/2sxc-docs/2sxc Docs Generator/js-code/custom-fields/field-wysiwyg.md

 1. Once attaching these events is done, it calls `reconfigure.editorBuilt(editor)` so you could make changes.
 1. When `init` is triggered, it will first call `reconfigure.editorInit(editor)` so you can make changes or add buttons using the tinyMCE API.
 1. It will then run internal code to add all the button definitions like `H1`, `H2` etc.
-1. Then it asks for `reconfigure.disablePagePicker` and if not `true`, will attach the DNN page picker
+1. Then it asks for `reconfigure.disablePagePicker` and if not `true`, will attach the Dnn page picker
 1. It will also ask for `reconfigure.disableAdam` and if not true, will attach ADAM functionality